 Stamps Click to expand Click to collapse

 You can buy stamps in various denominations to cover the postage rate of the mail you're sending.

-Self-adhesive stamps are the easiest to use, and you can buy them in bulk from all Australia Post retail outlets and business centres.
+Self-adhesive stamps are the easiest to use, and you can buy them in bulk from all post offices and business centres.